Digital forensic process

 The digital forensic process is a recognized scientific and forensic process used in digital forensics investigations.
 Forensics researcher Eoghan Casey defines it as a number of steps from the original incident alert through to reporting of findings.
 The process is predominantly used in computer and mobile forensic investigations and consists of three steps: acquisition, analysis and reporting.

-Digital media seized for investigation is usually referred to as an "exhibit" in legal terminology.
+Digital media seized for investigation may become an "exhibit" in legal terminology if it is determined to be 'reliable'.
 Investigators employ the scientific method to recover digital evidence to support or disprove a hypothesis, either for a court of law or in civil proceedings.

 Personnel

 The stages of the digital forensics process require different specialist training and knowledge.
-There are two rough levels of personnel:
+There are two basic levels of personnel: